sandeeptasahoo/AndroidTrainingRepository/interviewPreparation.md

 What would you do if your BLE app worked on Pixel devices but failed on Samsung ones?

 How would you design a device-to-device chat app using Bluetooth and Nearby?

+### Development tips
+#### bluetooth system
+1. Prefer dynamic registration in modern apps due to Android background limitations.
+2. Always unregister receivers to avoid memory leaks.
+3. For long-running tasks in response to broadcasts, start a foreground service or use WorkManager.